 5. Eat, eat and eat some more

 Go and visit the local bakery for some authentic snacking.
-Munch on some island-famous crepes and dig into off-the-grill meats and seafoods.
-Options are endless as international cuisines make up a huge part of the island’s gastronomy together with all-time Filipino favorites.
+Munch on some island-famous crepes and dig into off-the-grill meats and seafood.
+Options are endless as international cuisines make up a huge part of the island’s gastronomy together with all-time Filipino favourites.
 Mexican, French, Italian – the list goes on and on!
-Our favorite?
+Our favourite?
 The good ol’ staple street foods!